sellout/project-manager/README.md

 ### decluttered repositories

-Project Manager encourages you to put configuration in `$PROJECT_ROOT/.config` (akin to the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html)).
-But you don’t have to – you can put them anywhere you like.
+Project Manager encourages you to put configuration in `$PROJECT_ROOT/.config/project/` (akin to the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html)).
+But you don’t have to – you can put it anywhere you like.
 The organization is up to you.

 Other config files generally need to be in particular locations that the tools know to look in, and rarely do all of those places fit together in a coherent repo.